-Here’s some big stuff my mom taught me… stuff that worked and stuff that didn’t… and here’s what I have decided to do instead:
+Here’s what my Mom taught me… and what I have decided to do instead:

 1. NEVER ask for anything.
 My New Take: Ask for What You Desire!

-Desire is Key #4 in my Step into Your Birthright teachings that ironically come from a vision I had when I was 7.
+Desire is Key #4 in my Spirit Connection teachings that come from a vision I had when I was 7.
 Desire is SO.
 IMPORTANT.
 So is asking for what you need and want!!

-My mom’s teachings traumatized me so much that into my 20’s, I couldn’t even help myself to a snack at a good friend’s house unless it was specifically offered to me, or borrow something from a friend, or ask for a friend’s support.
-I also learned not to ask questions about the weird dreams I had (out of body experiences and sleep paralysis).
+My mom’s teachings traumatized me so much that into my 20’s, I couldn’t even help myself to a snack at a good friend’s house unless it was specifically offered to me.
+I couldn’t borrow something from a friend or ask for a friend’s support.
+I also learned not to ask questions about the weird dreams or spiritual experiences I had (out of body experiences and sleep paralysis).

 I got what I got and I’d better say thank you for it and even compliment people on what they’ve given me, whether I actually liked it or wanted it or not.
 That was what my mom told me, over and over again.

 Talk about mixed signals.
-Hey, Universe, please send me more of this crap I’ll never use and never wanted in the first place, because it’s really really awesome.
+Hey, Universe, please send me more of these things and experiences I never wanted in the first place, because it’s really really awesome.
 Seriously?

 Gratitude is good… when we use it correctly.
 I was asked to be begrudgingly grateful for stuff I didn’t need, want or like, and then lie about liking it.
-That just confuses the Universe.
-But if you play big with gratitude when you receive what you really really do desire, then you’ll start getting more of the good stuff.
+Once I literally threw up from eating something my stomach couldn’t tolerate because I was forced to eat it and compliment the cook afterward.
+Can you imagine?
+It feels horrible and just confuses the Universe.
+But if you play big with gratitude when you receive what you really do desire, then you’ll start getting more of the good stuff.

 3. You don’t get to choose what you want.
 My Take: Every moment in life is a choice.
 We can choose whatever and whenever we want.

-My mom picked out all my clothes.
+My mom picked out all my clothes until I was 14 (ugh!).
 She made most of my decisions for me, right down to my hair style, until I was in about Grade 8.
 I was known as “Elastic Pants” in elementary school because of the lame outfits I had to wear.
-Ugh.
-This is why I let my daughter dye her hair as a teenager, cut up her jeans, get plugs in her ears and just be who she is.
+Tha’s why I let my daughter dye her hair as a teenager, cut up her jeans, get plugs in her ears and just be who she is.
 I didn’t get to have choices like that and liberating myself has been one of the biggest, most amazing acts of sacred self-care I could possibly do!

 But I couldn’t get there on my own.
 My mom certainly didn’t.
-She couldn’t ask for what she needed or wanted, she didn’t get appropriate support, and now she’s gone.
+She couldn’t ask for what she needed or wanted and I feel for her because of that.
+She didn’t get appropriate mental health support because of the stigma and just the kinds of supports that existed back then were nowhere near what we have available now.
 I know that’s an extreme case, but seriously, sometimes we all need a wakeup call, right?

-Thanks to my mom, I decided I would NEVER GIVE UP.
+Thanks to my mom, I decided I would NEVER GIVE UP ON ME.
 And I haven’t.
 I’ve been so very close to giving up on my business, giving up on ever being happy… but then I remember her.
-I can get support when I need it.
-I can finally give myself permission to be seen and heard and make my requests known to the Universe and to the people in my life.
-Okay, maybe not my kids yet but I’m working on that one. (:
+I know she would want me to be happy and have a good life.
+I finally came to a point of giving myself permission to be seen and heard and make my requests known to the Universe and to the people in my life.